 Brake fluid is a central part of your brake system.
 It lubricates the internal mechanisms of the system and transfers the force your foot exerts on the pedal into the clamping force that stops your vehicle.
 For this reason, standards are put in place to ensure that the fluid meets key criteria and allows your brake system to work as designed.

-There is quite a bit to talk about with regards to Brake Fluid so we’ll be attempting to explain most of what you need to know about the product in three parts:
+There is quite a bit to talk about with regards to Brake Fluid so we’ll be attempting to explain most of what you need to know about the product in two parts:

 - Part 1: Key Characteristics (this article)